 Fallen cold and dead.

-First put yourself in the role of the celebrants: they feel joy wholeheartedly, they give themselves completely to it.
+First put yourself in the role of the celebrants: they feel intense joy wholeheartedly, they give themselves completely to it.

 Then put yourself in the role of the poet, who knows grief so completely any feeling outside of it seems an impossibility.
 Joy itself feels hollow, infected with the irony of its eventual demise.